From Aggression to Rehabilitation: Domestic Violence Charge Options

 In certain instances, a domestic violence charge can be reduced to a charge of aggravated assault.
 Aggravated assault involves intentionally causing serious bodily harm or using a deadly weapon during an assault.
 It is a more serious offense than simple assault and carries harsher penalties.
 However, if the prosecution determines that the evidence does not support a domestic violence charge, they may agree to reduce it to aggravated assault.

 Reducing a domestic violence charge to aggravated assault may still result in significant consequences, including potential jail time and a criminal record.
-However, it offers a chance for the defendant to avoid the stigma and repercussions associated with a domestic violence conviction.
+However, it offers a chance for the defendant to avoid the stigma and lasting repercussions associated with a domestic violence conviction.

 4. Lesser-Included Offenses